 Where the California condor actually sits

 The California condor (Gymnogyps californianus) is a genuinely massive bird.
-Adults typically weigh between 7 and 11 kg (roughly 17 to 25 lb) and have a wingspan of approximately 2.74 to 3 m (9 to 9.8 ft).
+Adults typically weigh between 7 and 11 kg (roughly 17 to 25 lb) and have a wingspan of approximately 2.
+The Scientific Reports study also reports that the California condor has an average wingspan of about 2.8 m and an average bodyweight of about 8.5 kg.
+74 to 3 m (9 to 9.8 ft).
 The U.S. Fish and Wildlife Service notes that claims of wingspans exceeding 3.4 m (11 ft) appear in the literature, but no wingspan over 3 m (9.8 ft) has been verified.
 The USFWS also points out that in North America, the California condor is surpassed in body length and weight only by the Trumpeter Swan and the introduced Mute Swan, which are both heavier waterbirds, not raptors.

 Globally, the condor's closest rival is its South American cousin, the Andean condor (Vultur gryphus).
 Guinness World Records lists the Andean condor as the heaviest bird of prey, with males averaging 9 to 12 kg (20 to 27 lb) and a wingspan of about 3 m (10 ft).
 The Andean condor is often brought up when people ask whether it is the largest bird, since it can top the California condor on several size measures.
 Some peer-reviewed sources put the Andean condor's wingspan at up to 3.2 m and weight at up to 16 kg in large individuals, making it modestly larger than the California condor on average.
 The California condor is an extraordinary bird, but the Andean condor edges it out by the numbers.
 If you're curious about how the Andean condor stacks up on its own terms, that comparison is worth exploring separately.